rust-marker/design/README.md

 This repository exists to discuss and document the design of a new linter for the Rust programming language.

+If you have any suggestions, questions or a custom lint ideas, you're welcome to create a [new issue](https://github.com/rust-linting/design/issues/new/choose).
+Any kind of contribution is appreciated.

 ## Documents

 Follows is a list of items that have been generally agreed upon.